Registering for Courses

 Crossing Division Lines

-During beginning of each semester, students may drop courses from their schedules and receive a full tuition refund for the dropped courses.
+During the beginning of each semester, students may drop courses from their schedules and receive a full tuition refund for the dropped courses.
 In the Summer Semester, students have a shorter period in which to drop a course and receive a full tuition refund.
 If a student drops a class after the official drop/add period has expired, the law school will not refund the tuition for that class.
 Please see the academic calendar on the law registrar website for official dates regarding the add/drop deadlines for each semester.

 Students must use PioneerWeb to make schedule changes during the drop/add period.
 After the end of the drop/add period, students may drop courses (without a tuition refund) only by completion of a Drop Petition which requires the approval of the individual professor and the Assistant Dean of Student Affairs.
 Moreover, after the end of the drop/add period, students who drop a course will receive a “W” (withdrawal) on their transcript for the dropped course.
-Students can find Drop Petitions in the Student Affairs Office or here.
+Students can find Drop Petitions in the Registrar's Office or here.

 The last day of classes marks the last day that a student can withdraw from a class.